ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    previously-inspected log entries.
 Specifically, verify that it indicates a maximum version greater than or equal to any log entries to the left, and less than or equal to any log entries to the right.
-4. If the binary ladder stops short of proving the target version is present, recurse to the log entry's right child.
+4. If the binary ladder was terminated early due to a proof of non-inclusion for a version less than the target version, recurse to the log entry's right child.
 Otherwise, check if the log entry has surpassed its maximum lifetime.
 If so, abort the search with an error indicating that the desired version of the label has expired and is no longer available.
 If not, recurse to the log entry's left child.
-If, in either case, the child doesn't exist:
+If, in either case, recursion isn't possible because the search is at a leaf node:
 5. This largely concludes the search.
 However, there are some additional technicalities to address.
 First, it's possible for the binary search to conclude successfully even if the label-version pair that the user is